lateblight/Mashed-Potato/README.md

 ## 🧐 Why This Exists
 Let's be completely honest: the broader modding culture surrounding certain player models in *Final Fantasy XIV* can occasionally cross lines into deeply uncomfortable territory.
 Between overly revealing custom glamours and the prevalence of illicit, highly disturbing modifications used by others in public spaces, seeing those child-like Lalafell models caught in the middle of it can ruin the immersion—and peace of mind—of normal gameplay.

 **Mashed Potato** was built as a firm boundary for your own screen.
 It modifies absolute zero on the server side—nobody else can see what you've done, and it gives you zero unfair advantages.
-It simply catches the character data as it loads onto your machine, filters out the models you'd rather not look at by giving the ankle-biters a sensible altitude adjustment, and lets you get on with your dungeon crawling in peace[cite: 1].
+It simply catches the character data as it loads onto your machine, filters out the models you'd rather not look at by giving the ankle-biters a sensible altitude adjustment, and lets you get on with your dungeon crawling in peace.

 > **Requirement:** You must have [Penumbra](https://github.com/xivdev/Penumbra) installed and active for this to work, as it handles the heavy lifting of the actual model redrawing under the hood[cite: 1, 2].